nicodaimus/nicodaimus-ha/README.md

 # nicodAImus Home Assistant Integration

 Privacy-first AI conversation agent for Home Assistant, powered by [nicodAImus](https://nicodaimus.com).
+In order for the integration to work you need a **passthrough API key** from [nicodAImus](https://nicodaimus.com/account/create/).

 ## Features